What Is Cookie Consent in Canada?

 The takeaway: Non-compliance is expensive and risky.

-How to Implement a Compliant Cookie Banner
+How Do I Implement a Compliant Cookie Banner?

-Option 1: Use a Canadian-Focused Tool
+Should I Use a Canadian-Focused Tool?

+Yes, for most businesses.
 Look for cookie banner tools that:

 - Are designed for Canadian compliance (PIPEDA, CASL, Law 25)